Ai-Upace/VOS/README.md

 ---

-VOS (Visual Operating System) is a small project, thank for many contributors🤝
+VOS (Visual Operating System) is a small project, thanks for many contributors🤝

 ## How to Use?

 You should:
-- NASM Assember
+- NASM Assembler
 - make tool
 - Qemu VM
 - Git